-Continued to identify new Key Native Ecosystems (KNEs), with ecological assessments being carried out for the owners of twenty four sites.
-The preparation of twenty six new biodiversity plans continued with work programmes being prepared and initiated to protect habitat, threatened and regionally distinctive species.
+Work is under way to identify new Key Native Ecosystems (KNEs), with ecological assessments being carried out for the owners of fourteen sites.
+Steady progress has been made on the preparation of new biodiversity plans for KNE sites, with the target of twenty new plans likely to be exceeded.
+Work programmes have been prepared and initiated for 147 KNEs with existing or new biodiversity plans to protect habitat, threatened and regionally distinctive species.

-PERFORMANCE MEASURE ACTUAL PERFORMANCE

-Continue to assess ecosystem sites within the region on a voluntary basis, in order to identify further key native ecosystems.
-Twenty Five (25) full Ecological Condition Assessments and thirteen (13) rapid assessments have been carried out at biodiversity sites within the region for the financial year to date.
+PERFORMANCE MEASURE ACTUAL PERFORMANCE Continue to assess ecosystem sites within the region on a voluntary basis, in order to identify further key native ecosystems.
+Eight (8) full Ecological Condition Assessments and six (6) rapid assessments have been carried out at biodiversity sites within the region for the financial year to date.
 Landowners are liaised with and are encouraged to actively manage threats to biodiversity, and, where sites meet KNE criteria, are encouraged to have those sites scheduled as KNEs and be considered for biodiversity plans.

-NF E

 Prepare at least 20 biodiversity plans per annum for properties containing key native ecosystems (KNE).
 Work has been initiated on the preparation of twenty-six (26) new biodiversity plans to be completed during 2019/20.
-For the year to date, at the end of December 2019, sixteen (16) of these plans have been completed.
+For the year to date, at the end of September 2019, eight of these plans have been completed.

-NF E

 Initiate and support implementation of work programmes on all KNE's with a biodiversity plan.
 A 2019/20 works programme has been prepared in detail and approved for all KNE sites with existing biodiversity plans (138 sites).
-At the end of December 2019 works have been initiated at some KNE sites.
-Works have also been initiated as sixteen (16) of the twenty-six (26) KNEs to receive new biodiversity plans this financial year.
+At the end of September 2019 works have been initiated at some KNE sites.
+Twenty-six new biodiversity plans will also be prepared for KNE sites during the financial year, and works will be initiated upon approval of those plans.
+Scoreboard - Outputs/Key performance indications

-NF E